hsorby/cellsolver/README.rst

  cellsolver vode

-will run the application using the 'vode' solver.
+will run the application using the 'vode' solver from scipy.

 There is also functionality to time the execution of the solver.
 To make use of this add the command line parameter 'timeit' to the command.
 Using this form of the command will run the solver 10 times and print out the average time